EXPLORE KURE

 Seabirds

-Today, the overwhelming majority of Hawaii’s seabirds are restricted to the NWHI where they constitute one of the largest and most important assemblages of seabirds in the world.
+Today, most of Hawaii’s seabirds are restricted to the Northwestern Hawaiian Islands, which constitute one of the largest and most important assemblages of seabirds worldwide.
 There are 18 seabird species on Hōlanikū.

 Kure Atoll Field Research Station Camp Facilities

 The main structures are the main house, the cistern, the tool shed, the lua (bathroom), and the bunkhouse.
-The first three are old structures built in 1960 for the Coast Guard LORAN Station that was ongoing until 1993.
-Today, they are used to provide shelter, storage, and other basic needs for field camp operations.
+The first three are old structures built in 1960 for the Coast Guard LORAN Station, which operated until 1993.
+Today, they provide shelter, storage, and other basic needs for field camp operations.

 When not working, the crew stays within the camp to rest and recuperate.
-With a food pantry, kitchen, communications area, and entertainment bookshelf, the main house, and bunkhouse, is where most of one’s time is spent on the days off.
+The main house and bunkhouse, which have a food pantry, kitchen, communications area, and entertainment bookshelf, are where most of one’s time is spent on the days off.

 The Shipwrecks of Kure